Info For

 • BA, Elementary Education, Anderson University (1993)

-SED 540 Assessment in Special Education (3 credits)
+SED 540 Assessment of Exceptional Learners (3 credits)

-This course focuses on formal and informal assessment used to identify, plan for, and teach students with exceptional needs, including the use of that information to develop individual education plans.
-Communication of that information with students, parents, and other personnel is discussed.
-This course has a lab experience.
+This course focuses on formal and informal assessments, including how to effectively assess reading and writing.
+Instructions are presented on how to use assessment results to identify, plan for, and teach students with exceptional needs, including the use of that information to develop individual education plans.
+Communication of that information with students, parents, and other professionals is discussed.
+Includes a field experience component.
+Prerequisites: Advanced Mild Track- SED 520 and SED 530; TTT Mild Track- SED 525 and SED 530

 Prerequisites SED 520 & SED 530